Due Diligence Guidelines –

 2.3.3 The sponsor should also explain why it believes that the listing applicant is still suitable for listing despite any material deficiencies that cannot be remedied prior to listing.12

 2.3.4 Where there have been non-compliance incidents, the Stock Exchange expects different disclosure in the listing document depending on the categorisation of the non-compliances.
-The disclosure should be in the form of a table or plain text (whichever presents the issue in a more comprehensible manner).13 No disclosure is required for Immaterial Non-compliance.
+No disclosure is required for Immaterial Non-compliance.13

-(a) reasons for the non-compliance incidents, the nature and extent of the breaches, corresponding risk factors, the identity and position of the directors and senior management involved in the non-compliance incidents;15
+(a) reasons for, nature and extent of the non-compliance incidents, corresponding risk factors, and the identity and position of the directors and senior management involved in the non-compliance incidents (if any);15

-(b) whether the listing applicant has been or will be charged or penalised for the non-compliance incidents during the track record period and up to the latest practicable date, with confirmation from the competent authorities.16 Legal opinions should be obtained to confirm the competence of the relevant authorities.
+(b) whether the listing applicant has been penalised for the non-compliance incidents during the trading record period and up to the latest practicable date or is likely to be penalised in the future, with confirmation from the competent authorities.16 A legal opinion should be obtained to confirm the competence of the relevant authorities.
 Where there are penalties, the actual or maximum penalty (including the amounts) should be disclosed and whether the listing applicant has made provision for this, or if not, the reasons for not making provision.
-The disclosure should also include the potential operational and financial impact on the listing applicant;
+The disclosure should also include the potential operational and financial impact on the listing applicant (if any);

-(c) enhanced internal controls to prevent their recurrence (including the identity, position, qualifications and experience of the personnel who are responsible for ensuring the compliances).
-In the event an independent internal control expert has been separately engaged to review the internal controls,i the listing document should include the identity of and the salient terms of engagement of an internal control expert and its findings and recommendations, and the listing applicant’s timing of implementation of any recommendation of the internal control expert (and the internal control expert’s follow-up review, if any);
+(c) details of the enhanced internal control measures implemented to prevent their recurrence, including when they were implemented and the identity, position, qualifications and experience of the personnel who are responsible for ensuring compliance, the directors’ and sponsor’s view on the adequacy and effectiveness of the enhanced internal control measures and the basis thereof.
+If an independent internal control expert has been separately engaged to review the internal controls,i the listing document should include the identity and scope of the review of the internal control expert, its major findings and recommendations, and the listing applicant’s timing of implementation of such recommendation of the internal control expert (and the internal control expert’s follow-up review, if material);

-(d) how and when the rectification actions were or will be taken; and
+(d) what and when the rectification actions were or will be taken (see paragraph 2.3.6 below);

-2.3.6 As noted in paragraph 1.3.9 above, the Stock Exchange normally expects the rectification of all Material Impact Non-compliances to be completed before listing.
-Where the Stock Exchange accepts that rectification can be carried out within a short time following listing, the listing document should include disclosure of a legal adviser’s view, with the basis for such view, whether there is any impediment to rectify the non-compliance, and a statement that the listing applicant will disclose progress of the rectification in the interim/annual reports and detailed explanation for any delay in rectification.
+2.3.6 As noted in paragraph 1.3.10 above, the Stock Exchange normally expects all the Material Non-compliances to be fully rectified before listing unless the rectification is not applicable or possible.
+Where applicable, the listing document should include (1) detailed explanations on why rectification is not applicable or possible; (2) where a listing applicant is able to demonstrate that Material Non-compliance incidents can only be rectified shortly after listing, a legal adviser’s confirmation that there is no impediment to the rectification of the Material Non-compliances and a statement that the listing applicant will disclose progress of the rectification in the interim/annual reports and detailed explanation for any delay in rectification; or (3) what and when the rectification actions were taken/will be taken.

 2.3.9 Where appropriate, the sponsor should seek guidance from the regulators.20